autumoswitzerland/autumo-beetroot/README.md

 beetRoot is a rapid Java web development as well as a full & secure client-server framework ready to run!
 If you know [CakePHP](https://cakePHP.org) for web development, you'll like beetRoot.
 It is based on the same principles and comes with a full CRUD generator generating all views, the model specification and controllers (handlers in beetRoot's terminology) based on the database model!
 The client-server frameworks supports encrypted communication (SSL), provides a file download and upload interface and can be extended with own modules.

-Note that the client-server framework is not documented in this document; it focuses only on the web development part.
+Note that the client-server framework is not documented here; it focuses only on the web development part.

 The Web framework is shipped with the following features ready to use: